wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <ins>**Dying:**</ins> When you reach 0 Hit Points, you start dying.
 While you are dying, you gain a **Wound** at the end of each of your turns.
 If you reach 10 Wounds, you die.
 Each point of damage you take while dying also gives you an extra Wound.

-You can spend your turn's action to make a hard Fortitude roll.
+While dying, you can spend your whole turn to attempt to stabilize.
+Make a hard Fortitude roll.
 On a success, you stop dying and have 1 HP.
 An ally that can reach you with an appropriate Skill or tool can spend their turn making a hard Willpower roll for the same effect.
 You also stop dying if you recover HP any other way.

-This does not heal your accumulated Wounds.
-When you stop dying, you gain a **Scar**.
+Stabilizing does not heal your accumulated Wounds.
+Instead, you gain a **Scar**.
 You choose whether the scar will take an Inventory slot or a Psyche slot.
-It cannot be easily removed.
-However, it makes all your rolls against the danger that puts you in that situation easy rolls.
+As long as you have it, all your rolls against the danger that puts you in that situation easy rolls.

 <ins>**Healing:**</ins> A 8 hours rest heals all HP losses and consumes 1 ration for the team.

 Medical care heals all Wounds.
-Medical happens when you end an adventure in a safe location with healers.
+Medical care happens when you end an adventure in a safe location with healers.

 <details markdown="1">
 <summary><i>Example: Dying</i></summary>
 *Gretchen is dying from a troll attack.
 On her turn, she calls her ally Beau for help and tries to recover.
 She rolls 19 on her Fortitude roll.
 Failure!
 She gains one Wound.*

 *Beau arrives at the scene.
-He has bandages and could try to stop the bleeding, but the troll is still there, and one hit from it could kill Gretchen.
-He decides to try pushing the troll down the pit instead, at least to distract it.
+He has bandages and could try to stop the bleeding, but the troll is still there and one hit from it could kill Gretchen.
+He decides to try to push the troll down the nearby pit instead.
 Success!
-But on her next turn, Beau fails her hard Fortitude roll again, she now has 2 wounds.
-Beau attempts to save her using bandages and succeeds his hard Willpower roll!
+On her next turn, Gretchen fails her hard Fortitude roll again.
+She now has 2 wounds.
+Beau attempts to save her using bandages.
+He succeeds his hard Willpower roll!
 Gretchen stops dying, but still has 2 wounds until the end of the adventure.*

 *Gretchen has a new Scar.
 She decides it is going to take an Inventory slot.
 From now on, she won’t be caught off-guard by a troll.
 All her rolls against them become easy.*
 </details>